 If you have cellular data turned off, it’s a bit of a thrill to find Wi-Fi when traveling, especially overseas.
 Unfortunately, the moment you do connect to a Wi-Fi network all your apps automatically start to update and refresh at the same time, eating up your battery.
 Another drain is when an app frequently wakes up your display screen with notifications.

-Try this: Turn off auto update and some notifications for social apps so you don’t get hit with a bunch of notifications all at once, recommends Albert Aydin, public relations manager at Verizon Wireless.
-When you do that, those apps will only refresh and use battery if you open them manually.
+Try this: Turn off auto-update and some notifications for social apps so you don’t get hit with a bunch of notifications all at once, recommends Albert Aydin, public relations manager at Verizon Wireless.
+When you do that, those apps will only refresh and use the battery if you open them manually.
 Go to your notifications settings to turn off the alerts.
 Turn off automatic downloads of your apps in Google Play or iTunes store settings.

 4. Turn Off Location Services

-Sure, location services is handy when you’re wandering Paris’ Avenue des Champs-Elysees, wondering what cafes are nearby, and voila!
+Sure, location services are handy when you’re wandering Paris’ Avenue des Champs-Elysees, wondering what cafes are nearby, and voila!
 Google Maps already knows where you are and instantly drops the location pins.
 But, really, is it worth the toll it takes on your battery to constantly run that app?
 Probably not.

-Try this: Switch off location services and turn it on only in the moment you need it and only for the one app you’re using at the time.
-In the location services function you can see which apps are using it and toggle the on/off switch for each.
+Try this: Switch off location services and turn it on only at the moment you need it and only for the one app you’re using at the time.
+In the location services function, you can see which apps are using it and toggle the on/off switch for each.
 Other battery life zappers to turn off until you need them include GPS, Bluetooth, AirDrop (iPhone), and Wi-Fi.
 “These technologies work by pinging mobile networks, and each time your smartphone pings the network your battery drains a bit,” says Christian Anderson, vice president of business management at T-Mobile.

 5. Avoid Extreme Temperatures

-It might be the last thing on your mind when you’re sitting by the pool in Vegas or soaking in the apres ski scene at an outdoor table in Whistler village, but temperature does affect your phone’s battery life and battery performance.
+It might be the last thing on your mind when you’re sitting by the pool in Vegas or soaking in the apres-ski scene at an outdoor table in Whistler village, but the temperature does affect your phone’s battery life and battery performance.
 An Apple device is designed to perform best in temps from 62 to 72 degrees Fahrenheit (16 to 22 degrees Celsius), for example.
 Your battery may not charge beyond 80 percent in hotter conditions.
 Temperatures higher than 95 degrees F (35 degrees C) can permanently damage battery capacity.
 In cold conditions, battery life temporarily diminishes but returns to normal functioning once back in its comfort zone.

 Try this: Keep your phone warm in cold conditions by tucking it in a pocket close to your body.
-In extreme heat, stash your phone in the shade, out of direct sunlight, or leave it behind in your an air conditioned hotel room.
+In extreme heat, stash your phone in the shade, out of direct sunlight, or leave it behind in your an air-conditioned hotel room.

 6. Adjust Your Screen Brightness and OLED Displays